bio-raum/FooDMe2/docs/user_doc/custom_database.md

 gunzip -c nucl_gb.accession2taxid.gz | cut -f 1,3 | tail -n +2 > genbank2taxid
 ```

+!!!
+Note
+    The `genbank2taxid` file is included in the foodme2 standard databases.
+Check your refbase folder.

 If your database is using other kinds of sequence IDs, please create a file with the following format:

 ```TSV